MeVisLab/examples/mevislab.github.io/content/tutorials/visualization/visualizationexample8.md

 ![DtfSkeletonization](/images/tutorials/visualization/V8_02.png "DtfSkeletonization")

-To see the changes, click on the output of the LocalImage module.
+To see the changes, click first on the output of the LocalImage module to see the original image.
 You'll find the ML image in the output inspector.

 ![Output of DtfSkeletonization of LocalImage](/images/tutorials/visualization/V8_MLImage.png "Output of DtfSkeletonization of LocalImage")

 And if you click on the output of the `DtfSkeletonization` module this ML image will be shown.
+The DtfSkeletonization module computes the skeletonization of the original image.
+The topology of the initial mask is preserved, vessel centerline extraction has been done.
+Erosion distances are coded in mm in the output image.

 ![Output of DtfSkeletonization](/images/tutorials/visualization/V8_MLImage1.png "Output of DtfSkeletonization")